 Waste flow from Hebron is metered and flows to the Town of Colchester and ultimately to the East Hampton sewer treatment plant.
 In addition, Lebanon’s Lake District flows through Hebron and is billed accordingly.

 When initially built, the cost of the system was funded by each residence and business that connected into the system.
 They were all assessed an initial connection fee and continue to contribute annual user fees that fund the operation of the system.
 The WPCA operates under its own budget separate from that of the town budget.

 A study was done over the last four years to assess the condition of the system and a plan was made to upgrade the system which is over 28 years old.
-The pump stations are reaching the end of their life expectancy and maintenance costs and sudden equipment failures have increased significantly.
-The total cost of this upgrade is approximately $ 7.6 million dollars.
-The project would be bonded by the Town and done in two phases with the first phase of the project costing $3.3 million dollars and beginning in the spring of 2020.
+According to the study, the pump stations are reaching the end of their life expectancy and maintenance costs and sudden equipment failures have increased significantly.
+The total cost of this upgrade is approximately $7.6 million dollars.
+The project would be bonded by the Town and done in two phases with the first phase of the project costing $3.3 million dollars and would begin in the spring of 2020.
 The first phase of this project would be upgrading four (4) of the nine (9) pump stations to meet current standards, installing generators for backup power, and rebuilding grinder pumps.
-The second phase would be scheduled for 2027.
+The second phase would be scheduled to begin 2027.